scipp/ess/docs/developer/workflow-design.md

 Parent-scopes can be searched for parameters that are not found in the child-scope, providing a mechanism for "global" parameters.

 ## Meta data handling

+There have been a number of dicussions about how to handle meta data.
+For example, the support (or non-support) of an arbitrary `attrs` dict as part of `scipp.Variable` and `scipp.DataArray`.
+Furthermore, we may have meta-data that is part of the data-catalog, which may partially overlap with the meta-data that is part of the data itself.
+The current conclusion is that any attempt to handle meta-data in a generic and automatic way will not work.
+Therefore, if a user needs to provide meta-data for a workflow result, they must do so explicitly by specifying functions that can assemble that meta-data.
+As with regular results, this can be done by injecting the input meta-data into the function that computes the result's meta-data.

 ## Reducing multiple runs